AHORAFLX/help-flexygo/docs/Information/Security.en.md

 ## Role Security

-**flexygo** includes five default roles, two main roles: **Admin** and **All Users**.
-The Admin Role gives full attributions to any member of the group.
-The All Users is a container for the rest of groups that enables us to assign permissions directly to all the child groups.
+**Flexygo** includes five default roles, two main roles: **Admin** and **All Users**.
+The **Admin** Role gives full attributions to any member of the group.
+The **All Users** is a container for the rest of groups that enables us to assign permissions directly to all the child groups.
 Inside the All Users we will find the second level with the **Registered** and **Not registered** roles.
-Registered role will contain any new roles we create, including the default users role.
-Security always applies upwards that is if a lower group has security the higher group security is overwritten.
+**Registered** role will contain any new roles we create, including the default users role.

+Security **always applies upwards** that is if a lower group has security the higher group security is overwritten.
 The same applies if we set the security on a user level and not on a role level.
 The **user security will always overwrite his role security**.
 To begin with the examples and more extensive explanations, we will set off dividing in to two parent groups (All Users and Admin).

 ![](/docs_assets/images/Security/Circles-graph.png)